-- Our strategy to develop and introduce new products and services, exposing us to risks such as limited customer acceptance (both new and existing customers), costs related to product defects, and large expenditures. - Global economic and political conditions. - Costs and challenges associated with strategic acquisitions and investments. - Dependency on international revenue and operations, exposing us to significant international regulatory, economic, intellectual property, collections, currency exchange rate, taxation, political, and other risks. - Inability to predict subscription renewal rates and their impact on our future revenue and operating results. - Existing and increased competition and rapidly evolving technological changes. - Fluctuation of our financial results, key metrics and other operating metrics. - Deriving a substantial portion of our net revenue from a small number of solutions, including our AutoCAD-based software products and collections. - Any failure to successfully execute and manage initiatives to realign or introduce new business and sales initiatives. - Net revenue, billings, earnings, cash flow, or subscriptions shortfalls or volatility of the market causing the market price of our stock to decline. - Social and ethical issues relating to the use of artificial intelligence in our offerings. - Security incidents compromising the integrity of our or our customers' offerings, services, data, or intellectual property. - Reliance on third parties to provide us with a number of operational and technical services as well as software. - Our highly complex software, which may contain undetected errors, defects, or vulnerabilities, and is subject to service disruptions, degradations, outages or other performance problems. - Increasing regulatory focus on privacy issues and expanding laws. - Governmental export and import controls that could impair our ability to compete in international markets or subject us to liability if we violate the controls. - Protection of our intellectual property rights and intellectual property infringement claims from others. - The government procurement process. - Fluctuations in currency exchange rates.

-- Our debt service obligations. - Our investment portfolio consisting of a variety of investment vehicles that are subject to interest rate trends, market volatility, and other economic factors. - The effects of the COVID-19 pandemic and related public health measures.
+- Our strategy to develop and introduce new products and services, exposing us to risks such as limited customer acceptance (both with new and existing customers), costs related to product defects, and large expenditures. - Global economic and political conditions. - Costs and challenges associated with strategic acquisitions and investments. - Dependency on international revenue and operations, exposing us to significant international regulatory, economic, intellectual property, collections, currency exchange rate, taxation, political, and other risks. - Inability to predict subscription renewal rates and their impact on our future revenue and operating results. - Existing and increased competition and rapidly evolving technological changes. - Fluctuation of our financial results, key metrics and other operating metrics. - Deriving a substantial portion of our net revenue from a small number of solutions, including our AutoCAD-based software products and collections. - Any failure to successfully execute and manage initiatives to realign or introduce new business and sales initiatives. - Net revenue, billings, earnings, cash flow, or subscriptions shortfalls or volatility of the market causing the market price of our stock to decline. - Challenges relating to the proper management and governance of our use of AI in our offerings. - Security incidents compromising the integrity of our or our customers' offerings, services, data, or intellectual property. - Reliance on third parties to provide us with a number of operational and technical services as well as software. - Our highly complex software, which may contain undetected errors, defects, or vulnerabilities, and is subject to service disruptions, degradations, outages or other performance problems. - Increasing regulatory focus on privacy, data protection, and information security issues and expanding laws. - Governmental export and import controls that could impair our ability to compete in international markets or subject us to liability if we violate the controls. - Protection of our intellectual property rights and intellectual property infringement claims from others. - The government procurement process. - Fluctuations in currency exchange rates. - Our debt service obligations. - Our investment portfolio consisting of a variety of investment vehicles that are subject to interest rate trends, market volatility, and other economic factors